sheikheddy/340PROJ/README.md

 Just run `python3 graph.py` to start the program.
 Alternatively, use your favorite IDE.

-If you'd like to modify the graph, edit tempset3.txt (each entry is in the format source, dest, weight)

 ## Contact

 Please reach me at ali@abdur-raheem.com if you have any questions about the code.